gordonjaychan1/KataDataAnalysis/README.md

 tournament detail card: athletes table: add an avg score column and a performances column, kata performed table: add an avg score column, countries table: add an avg score column and win rate column
 "Male Kata · 1006 Performances · 29 Unique Kata · 78 Athletes · 9 Tournaments · 41 Countries" now appears as a  red pill with white bold text
-"how to use this site" updated
+"how to use this site" updated column headers in ALL tables are now clickable to sort by that header (kata/athlete/country/tournament detail card tables didn't have this functionality before)
+Both tables on the Male vs Female tab now show the top 10 most performed kata (instead of top 5) Tab bar now has thin vertical lines separating the four tab groups.